CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 Tutorial 3: Creating a New Model Component
 ==========================================

 The purpose of this tutorial is to show how to create a new component from scratch.
 In this demonstration, using Visual Studio C#.

 C# is an object oriented programming language designed for building a wide variety of applications that run on the .NET Framework.
 The .NET Framework is a Windows component that supports building and running of applications and Web services.
 The key components of the .NET Framework are the common language runtime and the class library.
 The class library is a collection of classes, interfaces, and value types that are included in the Microsoft .NET Framework.
 The class library is designed to be the foundation on which the .NET Framework applications, components, and controls are built.

 Hargreaves Component Structure
 ------------------------------
+Hargreaves is an Evapotranspiration model, that is simple in practical use, requires only two easily accessible parameters, temperature and solar energy. the total incoming extra terrestrial solar radiation is calculated as a function in julien day.
+The Hargreaves component need three input exchange items  (Maximum-Minimum-Average) daily Temperature, and gives an output exchange item (Daily Evapotranspiration)

 Getting stared with Visual C#
 ------------------------------